FoLLgoTT/Warping/README.md

 glsl-shaders=shaders/warping.glsl

-In MPC-HC add warping.hlsl with option "Post-resize".
+For MPC-HC put warping.hlsl in the sub folder "shaders" and add warping with option "Post-resize" in the options dialog.
 ![Alt text](mpc-hc_shader.png)